ralsina/faaso/docs/introduction.md

 ## What else

 There is not much more to FaaSO.
-It's a simple platform that lets you run code in a simple way.
 It's not meant to be a replacement for AWS Lambda or Google Cloud Functions.
 It's meant to be a simple way to run your own code on your own hardware.

 Your next steps are probably to [set up a faaso proxy](server-setup.md), and learn how to [write code to run on it](funko-dev.md).